holgstr/fmeffects/README.md

 ![](man/figures/unnamed-chunk-4-1.png)<!-- -->

-On average, an increase in temperature by 1°C can be expected to raise the predicted number of bikes rentals by more than 2.
+On average, an increase in temperature by 1°C results in an increase in the predicted number of bikes rentals by more than 2.
 This is called the average marginal effect (AME).